Home Compare CDW vs SOP.PA

 CDW vs Sopra Steria Group: Which Stock Looks Stronger in 2026?

-CDW leads structurally, with profitability as the clearest single gap between the two profiles.
+The structural profiles are close, with CDW carrying a narrow edge on profitability.
 Sopra Steria still has the edge on stability, which keeps the comparison from looking entirely one-sided.
 Both sides have seen trend damage — neither carries a clear market edge right now.
 With both trends damaged, the structural comparison carries most of the weight here.

 The comparison is based on similar long-term financial trajectories, not sector labels.
-Peer scores are normalised within each company's primary universe (CDW: S&P 500, SOP.PA: STOXX 600).
+Peer scores are normalised within each company's primary universe (CDW: Nasdaq 100, SOP.PA: STOXX 600).

 INDUSTRY COMPARISON